MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/change-plans-manually.md

 # Change plans manually

 > [!NOTE]
-> This article applies to the admin center (preview).
-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
+> This article applies to the new admin center.
+The new admin center is available to all Microsoft 365 admins, and you can opt in by selecting **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).
 To view the article about the old admin center, see [Switch Office 365 for business plans manually](switch-plans-manually.md).

 ## Step 1: Decide how to change plans